DirtyLittleData/DataWithDanny-SQLChallenges/Challenge_3_FoodieFi/0_FoodieFI_ReadMe.md

 ## D. Outside The Box Questions
 The following are open ended questions which might be asked during a technical interview for this case study - there are no right or wrong answers, but answers that make sense from both a technical and a business perspective make an amazing impression!

-How would you calculate the rate of growth for Foodie-Fi?
+1. How would you calculate the rate of growth for Foodie-Fi?
-What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?
+2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?
-What are some key customer journeys or experiences that you would analyse further to improve customer retention?
+3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
-If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
+4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
-What business levers could the Foodie-Fi team use to reduce the customer churn rate?
+5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?

-### Conclusion
-This case study should reflect realistic questions we usually focus on for all product related analytics requests in a wide variety of industries, especially in the digital space!

-Ready for the next 8 Week SQL challenge case study?
-Click on the banner below to get started with case study #4!